jhkritz/sign-language-api/README.md

 You can access the backend application [here](https://guarded-hamlet-40611.herokuapp.com/).

-If something appears to be wrong, check the logs using the following command
+If something appears to be wrong, check the logs using the following command.

-	heroku logs -a <application_name_here>
+	heroku logs -a <application_name>

 ## Continuous deployment